anyscale/templates/templates/endpoints_v2/README.md

 ## Step 4 - Query the service endpoint

-The above cell should print something like `(anyscale +2.9s) curl -H 'Authorization: Bearer XXXXXXXXX_XXXXXX-XXXXXXXXXXXX' https://YYYYYYYYYYYY.anyscaleuserdata.com`, which contains information you need to fill out in the cell below to query the service.
+The above command should print something like `(anyscale +2.9s) curl -H 'Authorization: Bearer XXXXXXXXX_XXXXXX-XXXXXXXXXXXX' https://YYYYYYYYYYYY.anyscaleuserdata.com`, which contains information you need to query the service.

 You can also find this information by clicking the "Query" button in the Service UI.